 - Extended attributes are not preserved for directories. - If Ascp is run by a regular user, only user-level attributes are preserved.
-If run as superuser, all attributes are preserved. - The amount of attribute data per file that can be transferred successfully is subject to ascp's internal PDPU size limitation. - Very old versions of Ascp do not support values other than none, and transfers using native or metafile fail with an error that reports incompatible FASP protocol versions.
+If run as superuser, all attributes are preserved. - The amount of attribute data per file that can be transferred successfully is subject to ascp's internal PDPU size limitation. - Very old versions of Ascp do not support values other than none, and transfers using native or metafile fail with an error that reports incompatible FASP protocol versions. - Use --preserve-xattrs=native to preserve IBM Spectrum Scale ACLs between clusters.
+For more information, see "Preserving IBM Spectrum Scale ACLs of Transferred Files" on page 467.

---proxy=proxy\url
+--proxy=proxy_url

-Use the proxy server at the specified address. proxy\url should be specified with the following syntax:
+Use the proxy server at the specified address. proxy_url should be specified with the following syntax:

-dnat[s]://proxy\username:proxy\password@server\ip\address:port
+dnat[s]://proxy_username:proxy_password@server_ip_address:port

 The default ports for DNAT and DNATS protocols are 9091 and 9092.
-For a usage example, see "Ascp General Examples" on page 136.
+For a usage example, see "Ascp General Examples" on page 177.